-Speaking of waiting, I read a few scriptures on waiting on the LORD and connected that to being the light.
-I explained that “being” a light is an action word and is something that we actively do while we are waiting on the hand of the LORD in whatever situation we find ourselves in.
-Here's one of the scriptures I shared:
+Speaking of waiting, I read a few scriptures on waiting on the LORD and connected them to being the light.
+I explained that “being” a light is an action, something we actively do while we’re waiting on the hand of the LORD in whatever situation we find ourselves.

 He shall bring forth your righteousness as the light, and your justice as the noonday [when you] rest in the LORD, and wait patiently for Him.
-(Parenthetical expressions mine)
+(Parenthetical insertion mine)

 In English, the word “wait” has the connotation of being on pause, stopping for a moment, ceasing all activity, being patient.
 But that is not at all what the meaning is in Hebrew.
 In Hebrew, the word “wait” is qavah.
 It literally means to bind together.
 Strong’s says it is the intentional straining of the mind in a certain direction with an expectant attitude.
 Did you catch that?
-Waiting is not just finding something to do or ceasing from activity until something that your waiting for happens.
-It is intently looking in the direction of the One in whom you are waiting on and expecting great things!
-But that is not all; it’s much deeper.
+Waiting is not just finding something to do or ceasing from activity until something you’re waiting for happens.
+It is looking intently in the direction of the One on whom you are waiting and expecting great things!
+But that isn’t all; it’s much deeper.

-I mentioned that the first definition of qavah is to "bind together.”
-There is a reason for that.
-The reason is because qavah is connected to the word tiqvah, which is the word for a cord or a rope.
+I mentioned that the first definition of qavah is “to bind together.”
+There’s a reason for that.
+The reason is because qavah is connected to the word tiqvah, which is the word for a cord or rope.
 Tiqvah is the word in the Hebrew Bible that is most often translated as “hope.”
 You got it.
 Hope.
 When you are waiting on the LORD, you are putting your hope in Him.
-In the Hebraic mindset, you are binding yourself like a rope to Him.
-You are over a cliff and you are looking intently up at the rope that you are holding onto and you are fully trusting and completely expectant that He will pull you up and to safety.
+In the Hebraic mindset, you are binding yourself to Him like a rope.
+You’re over a cliff and you’re looking up at the rope you’re holding onto, fully trusting and completely expectant that He will pull you up to safety.
 This is what it means to “wait.”
-It means to hold onto that rope with all your strength and believing with all your heart that He will do His part.
+It means to hold onto that rope with all your strength and believe with all your heart that He will do His part.

-We ended by showing through the Prophets that this “light,” this “rope,” is none other than the Word of God, the Angel of the LORD, who manifested Himself in the form of Yeshua HaMachiach/Jesus the Christ.
-All those that hold onto the tassels that flow from the corner of His robe, will receive power from on high.
-Yeshua is the Rope of life, so hold on tight and let Him do the rest!
+We ended our night by showing through the Prophets that this “light,” this “rope,” is none other than the Word of God, the Angel of the LORD, who manifested Himself in the form of Yeshua HaMachiach/Jesus the Christ.
+All those who hold onto the tassels that flow from the corner of His robe will receive power from on high.
+Yeshua is the rope of life, so hold on tight and let Him do the rest!

 Stay tuned for part 6!